halfflat/arblang-draft/outline/arblang-proposal.md

 A regime defines the dynamical evolution of the mechanism state, and the effects of the mechanism state on the cellular state.
 There is always a top-level, unnamed regime, but more regimes can be introduced with a _regime-defn_.
 Associated with each regime is an evolution definition and a set of conditions that determine behaviour upon an external event or the satisfaction of some predicate.

 A regime definition introduces a new regime scope: inner regimes may be given names that mask outer regime names, and regime transitions in `when` clauses can refer to regimes defined in outer scopes without further qualification.
-A transition can also refer to a regime in the interface by using a qualified identifer:
+A transition can also refer to a regime in the interface by using a qualified identifier:

 ```
 regime A {